LucasDelfino92/morrowindsharp/main.md

 For record conflicts, we use **TES3Merge**, generating a **Merged Objects.esp** file which we will also place at the end of our load order.

 - Run TES3Merge in Mod Organizer 2.
-Once the tool as finished its conflict solving process, press any key to exit.
-- **Merged Objects.ESP** will now be present at the end of your load order.
-Activate the plugin.
+- The tool will generate a Merged Objects.esp, solving conflicts in your load order.

-> ℹ️ A leveled list conflicts means certain items, NPCs, or creatures.
+- Activate **Merged Objects.esp** at the end of your load order.

 ### Updating and repairing saves